DenHafiz69/expentrax-telegram/README.md

-# Expentrax - Den Hafiz's Final Project for CS50

-### Your personal, fast, and simple finance manager.
-Track income and expenses instantly right in Telegram.
+# Expentrax: Personal Finance Telegram Bot

+I built Expentrax, a personal finance management tool, as a Telegram bot to offer a simple, fast, and highly accessible way for me to track my income and expenses.
+As my final project for CS50, the bot was born from my personal need to overcome the limitations of existing financial tracking methods.
+It represents a practical solution for anyone seeking a streamlined, no-frills approach to financial awareness, leveraging the convenience of a messaging platform that millions of people, including myself, already use daily.
+This project also served as a significant learning experience for me, enabling my transition from a background in Physics to a career in software development by building a full-featured application from the ground up.

 ## The Problem

-For the past two years, I've relied on Google Sheets to track personal income and expenses, aiming to understand spending patterns and maintain financial awareness.
-It's accessible on laptop and phone with seamless sync.
-However, dedicated finance apps often fall short: many are platform-specific (Android/iOS only), subscription-based with locked features, or bloated with unnecessary complexities like investment tracking or advanced charting that clutter the interface and aren't needed for basic tracking.
+For two years, I relied on Google Sheets for my personal financial tracking.
+While functional and accessible across my devices, this method was not without its drawbacks.
+My exploration of dedicated finance applications revealed a landscape of tools that were often ill-suited for my simple needs.
+These applications typically fell into three problematic categories.
+First, many of the most effective apps were platform-specific, available only on either Android or iOS, creating an inconvenient barrier.
+Second, powerful features in many applications were locked behind recurring subscription fees, making them a costly option for basic expense tracking.
+Finally, a significant number of apps suffered from feature bloat, overwhelming me with complex functionalities such as investment portfolio management, loan amortization calculators, and advanced financial charting.
+These superfluous features cluttered the interface and detracted from the core task of simple income and expense logging.

 ## The Solution

-In Malaysia, WhatsApp dominates communication, but my wife and I prefer Telegram for its features.
-With Telegram already installed by millions, its multi-device sync, cloud storage, and powerful bot API make it ideal.
-A Telegram bot eliminates the need for another app; users interact via an existing chat.
-I chose a bot over a web app for instant access by clicking a chat, allowing pinning for quick use.

-## Personal Motivation

-As a Physics graduate transitioning to software development, this project offered hands-on learning in practical skills: interacting with third-party APIs (Telegram Bot API), database design and management, asynchronous programming for responsiveness, full-stack bot development, and writing clean, modular code.
+I identified a more elegant solution by looking at the tools I already used.
+In Malaysia, while WhatsApp is the dominant messaging app, my wife and I prefer Telegram for its robust features, including seamless multi-device synchronization, cloud storage, and a powerful bot API.
+I realized that my financial tool didn't need to be a standalone application.
+Instead, it could be integrated into an existing, widely-used platform.

+A Telegram bot was the perfect answer.
+This approach eliminates the need for users to download, install, and manage yet another application on their phones.
+I can interact with my finance tracker directly within a chat interface I am already familiar with and likely have open throughout the day.
+For ease of access, I can pin the bot to the top of my chat list, making it instantly available.
+This design choice prioritizes user convenience and reduces friction, making the habit of tracking finances easier to maintain.

-## Core Features
+## Core Features: Focus on Simplicity and User Experience

-Drawing from Google Sheets usage, I identified essential MVP features:
+I designed the minimum viable product (MVP) for Expentrax based on my own experience with manual tracking in Google Sheets, focusing on essential, high-impact features.

-- **Transaction Logging:** Use `/transactions` to log expenses or income.
-The bot guides through amount and category selection via a simple process.
+- **Transaction Logging:** The primary function is handled by the `/transactions` command, which initiates a guided conversation to log either income or an expense.
+The bot prompts for the amount and category, making the process quick and straightforward.
-- **User-Friendly Interface:** Employ `InlineKeyboardButton` for modern, clickable category selection, avoiding cluttered keyboards and messy messaging.
+- **Modern User Interface:** A key design decision was my use of `InlineKeyboardButton` for user interactions, such as selecting a category.
+This presents clean, clickable buttons directly within the chat message, offering a superior user experience compared to the older `ReplyKeyboardMarkup`, which clutters the user's keyboard and makes the interaction feel clunky.
-- **History & Summaries:** `/history` provides recent transactions or summaries by week, month, or year.
+- **Financial History and Summaries:** With the `/history` command, I can review my recent transactions or request summaries of my financial activity, broken down by week, month, or year.
+This provides valuable insights into my spending habits over time.
-- **User Settings:** `/settings` centralizes management of custom categories, currency preferences, and data resets.

-## Technical Architecture

-The project uses modular structure for separation of concerns, enhancing readability, debugging, and expansion.

-### `main.py`
-This entry point handles:
-1. Loading `BOT_TOKEN` from `.env` via `dotenv`.
-2. Initializing `ApplicationBuilder` from `python-telegram-bot`.
-3. Registering handlers from `/handlers` for commands like `/start`.
-4. Starting the event loop with `application.run_polling()` to listen for messages.

-### `./handlers`
-Contains command logic, keeping `main.py` organized.
-Each file handles a feature:

-- **`start.py`**: Manages `/start` and `/help`, sending welcome messages and command lists.
-- **`transaction.py`**: Core handler for `/transactions`, using `ConversationHandler` for multi-step income/expense logging, including amount, category (default/custom), and optional descriptions.
-- **`history.py`**: Powers `/history`, offering options like "Recent Transactions" or "Monthly Summary," fetching data from `utils/database.py` and formatting responses.
-- **`settings.py`**: Drives `/settings` with inline menus for "Manage Custom Categories," "Change Currency," or "Reset All Data," routing to sub-functions.
-- **`budget.py`**: Handles budget commands like `/set_budget`, `/view_budgets`, and `/delete_budget`, storing/retrieving data and comparing against transactions.
-- **`recurring.py`**: Manages recurring transactions (e.g., rent), with commands like `/add_recurring` and `/list_recurring`, potentially using `JobQueue` for automatic logging.

-### `./utils`
-Abstracts complex logic, especially database interactions.

-- **`database.py`**: Manages SQLite via SQLAlchemy ORM for readable, secure operations.
-Schema includes:
-  - `users`: Telegram ID and settings (e.g., currency).
-  - `default_categories`: Global categories like "Food," "Transport."
-  - `custom_categories`: User-specific categories linked by `user_id`.
-  - `transactions`: Core table with amount, type (income/expense), and foreign keys to user and category.
-  - `budget`: User/category budget data.
-  - `recurring_transactions`: Recurring transaction details.

-### `requirements.txt`
-Lists dependencies: `python-telegram-bot` for bot framework, `SQLAlchemy` for ORM, `python-dotenv` for environment variables.
+- **User Customization:** The `/settings` command serves as a central hub for personalization.
+Here, I can add my own custom spending categories, change my preferred currency, or reset my data if I wish to start over.

-## Design Decisions
+## Technical Architecture and Design Decisions

-- **Database: SQLite vs. PostgreSQL/MySQL**
-  SQLite's simplicity (single-file, serverless) suits development and small apps.
-SQLAlchemy abstracts backend, enabling easy migration to PostgreSQL if needed.

-- **Framework: `python-telegram-bot`**
+I built Expentrax with a modular architecture to ensure a clean separation of concerns, making the codebase readable, maintainable, and scalable.

+- **`main.py`**: This is the entry point of the application.
+It loads the bot token from an environment file, initializes the bot using the `python-telegram-bot` library, registers all the command handlers from the `/handlers` directory, and starts the bot's polling loop to listen for user messages.
+- **`./handlers`**: This directory contains the logic for each user-facing command, with each file dedicated to a specific feature (e.g., `transaction.py`, `history.py`, `settings.py`).
+This separation keeps the main file clean and organized.
+The `transaction.py` handler is the most complex, utilizing `ConversationHandler` to manage the multi-step process of logging a transaction.
+- **`./utils/database.py`**: To keep the handlers focused on user interaction, I abstracted all database logic into this utility file.
+It uses **SQLAlchemy**, an Object-Relational Mapper (ORM), which allows the application to interact with the database using Python objects instead of raw SQL queries.
+This improves code readability, security, and maintainability.
+The database schema includes tables for users, default and custom categories, transactions, budgets, and recurring transactions.
+- **Database Choice**: I chose **SQLite** for this project because it is serverless and stores the entire database in a single file, making it incredibly easy for development and deployment in small-to-medium-scale applications.
+My use of SQLAlchemy means that if the bot's user base grows, the backend can be migrated to a more robust database like PostgreSQL with minimal changes to the application code.
-  Chosen for active support, documentation, and features like `ConversationHandler` and `JobQueue`, with strong async support.
+- **Framework**: I chose the `python-telegram-bot` library for its active community support, comprehensive documentation, and powerful features like `ConversationHandler` and `JobQueue`, which are essential for creating a responsive and interactive bot.

-- **Interface: `InlineKeyboardButton` vs. `ReplyKeyboardMarkup`**
-  Opted for inline buttons for cleaner, faster UX within chat messages, avoiding keyboard replacement and extra messages.

-## Future Improvements
+## Future Plans

+I have a clear roadmap for future improvements that will add more value for users:

-- **Visual Reports:** Integrate `matplotlib` for pie charts of spending by category.
+- **Visual Reports:** I plan to integrate the `matplotlib` library to generate and send visual reports, such as pie charts illustrating spending by category.
-- **Google Sheets Integration:** Enable data export or two-way sync for spreadsheet power with bot convenience.
-- **Smarter Parsing:** Add natural language processing for inputs like "15 for lunch" without commands.
+- **Natural Language Parsing:** I intend to implement smarter input parsing so that users can log transactions more naturally (e.g., by typing "15 for lunch") instead of having to use a specific command.